mAdutskevich/lottery-test/README.md

    use them in the project(Header component).
 3. Tests are not included in the project to keep things simple.
 4. The app uses the default platform font family for simplicity.
-5. The app includes several validations that are not in the task.
+5. The app includes several additional features:

+- You can unselect numbers both in the number list and in the selected combination block on the `NumberPickerScreen`.
+- The app includes validations for incomplete combinations, a maximum combination limit (3), duplicate combinations, and attempts to add more than 5 numbers to a combination.